 The world is turned upside down after an African American man George Floyd died in an incident.
 From that moment on, several celebrities, actors, actresses, models, designers, singers have come forward on the protest of Black Lives Matters.

-It is not new news if one of them photoshop their photo in one of the circumstances, recently supermodel Kendall Jenner has been accused of posting the photoshopped image of herself to make it appear as though she was raising a Black Live Matter Poster.
+It is not new news if one of them photoshop their photo in one circumstance, recently supermodel Kendall Jenner has been accused of posting a photoshopped image of herself to make it appear as though she was raising a Black Live Matter Poster.

-Moving on in one of the photographs, the Kardashian star is seen wearing a black face mask, a black pant, and a matching sheer black tank top along with white sneakers.
-In addition to that, she is holding a big poster where Black Lives Matter is written in big letters.
+Moving on in one of the photographs, the Kardashian star is seen wearing a black face mask, black pants, and a matching sheer black tank top along with white sneakers.
+She is also holding a big poster where Black Lives Matter is written in big letters.